This section provides guidelines for compiling C programs that use the MySQL C API.

 To build C API clients on Windows, you must link in the C client library, as well as the Windows ws2_32 sockets library and Secur32 security library.

-static C client library.
-The static library is named
+The dynamic library is named

 libmysql.dll.
 In addition, the